carlo/wow-addons/AddOns/DrDamage/Readme.txt

 '''Functionality:'''

-* Supports all classes.
+* Supports all classes
-* Actionbar addons supported: Default, Bartender3, Bongos and Bongos2, CT_BarMod, DAB, Nurfed AB, CogsBar, InfiniBar and FlexBar
+* Actionbar addons supported: Default, Bartender3&4, Bongos 2&3, CT_BarMod, DAB, Nurfed AB, CogsBar, InfiniBar, FlexBar2, TrinityBar 1&2, idActionBar and IPopBar.
-* Places damage/healing text of the stat of your choice on the actionbar buttons
+* Places a text with metric of your choosing on the actionbar buttons
-* Can also place the text on macro slots if macros have their tooltips set to the spell/action with #showtooltip spellname
-* Loads of damage and healing statistics from action tooltips on the actionbar and in the spellbook
+* Different damage and healing statistics from tooltips on the actionbar and in the spellbook.
+This includes for example crit %, spell damage and damage coefficients, averages (w/ or w/o crits/DoTs), DPS, DPSC (damage per seconds cast), damage until OOM and more!
-* Active scanning of buffs on you / debuffs on target that affect damage/healing.
+* Includes your buffs and the target debuffs in calculations

 '''More information about functionality:'''

-* Uses WoW API to grab spell damage, crit chance, mana regeneration and bonuses received from gear.
+* Uses mostly default WoW API to retrieve your stats, keeping tooltip scanning to a minimum
-* Adaptable damage/healing calculation engine used for all calculations
+* Uses the same Adaptable damage/healing calculation engine used for all the calculations
 * Easy table design to add/modify talent effects, spells and buffs/debuffs
-* Manual modification of the damage and crit used to calculate (you can test how much that +n spelldamage or healing would increase your spells different calculated values)
+* Allows manual modification of the essential base stats used to calculate (you can test how much that +n spelldamage or healing would increase your spells different calculated values)

 '''FAQ:'''

--How can I get the Dr.Damage tooltip info or actionbar text on macro buttons?
-* Modify your macro to show the blizzard tooltip by inserting the line: "#showtooltip Spellname" or "#showtooltip Spellname(Rank x)"

--Are you planning to make an UI for configuration?
+*Are you planning to make a user interface for configuration?
-* Dr. Damage has a FuBar plugin capability for easy configuration.
+** DrDamage has a FuBar plugin capability for easy configuration.
 DeuceCommander works as well.

 KNOWN ISSUES: